Azure/autorest.typescript/packages/autorest.typescript/test/smoke/generated/purview-administration-rest/README.md

-# PurviewAdministrationRest client library for JavaScript
+# PurviewAdministrationRest REST client library for JavaScript

 Purview Account Client

-**Please rely heavily on [the service's documentation](https://azure.microsoft.com/en-us/services/purview/) and our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library**
+**If you are not familiar with our REST client, please spend 5 minutes to take a look at [the service's documentation](https://azure.microsoft.com/en-us/services/purview/) and our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library, the REST client provides a light-weighted & developer friendly way to call azure rest api

 Key links: